68 Different Kee Klamp Projects You Can Build

 This railing is a custom solution that provides support along the railing and edge of the deck.
 David wanted something that would compliment the look of his home while still offering proper support and stability.
 To complete the look David sprayed the railing with a textured brown paint.

-This railing was added to give this home an aesthetically pleasing railing to the balcony.
+Thiselegant balcony railing was added to give this home an aesthetically pleasing look.
 The pipe and glass work well together giving the balcony an obstruction free view.
 The panels are attached in four corners using the P50 Offset Tab.

 Built in the mountains of western Montana, this home features a 3-story design with an 8 feet stairwell opening that continues up through the entire center of the house.
 The railing extends the length of the three floors providing railing for the open areas on the flooring and stairways.
 It sits at 36" high on the stairs and 42" high on the floors.
 The railing was also powder coated in a black finish to give the railing a unique look that pairs well with the colors in the home.